 - Change any information that changes across the web as quickly as possible.
 Don’t change your address, for example, in dribs and drabs, but set aside time or employee time to do it all in one go.
 Make sure to change your business license as well.

-- Don’t attempt to get a Google My Business listing if you are not eligible.
-Online-only businesses are not eligible for GMB listings.
+- Don’t attempt to get a Google Business Profile listing if you are not eligible.
+Online-only businesses are not eligible for GBP listings.

 - Do not include any extra information with your business name.